-Here I am on a snowy morning drinking one of my wife Kim’s delicious morning meal replacement smoothies!
+Here I am on a snowy morning drinking one of my favorite delicious morning meal replacement smoothies!

-Kim claims that the smoothie is full of protein, vitamins and packed full of healthy ingredients that ultimately provide an extremely healthy meal replacement, providing energy and keeping her full until the next meal.
+Smoothies can be full of protein, vitamins and packed with healthy ingredients that ultimately provide an extremely healthy meal replacement, providing energy and keeping us full until the next meal.

 I did challenge myself to have one of these smoothies every morning for 30 days to see if Healthy Smoothies help in losing weight.

 Check out my results in the conclusion where I will give you some of the Pros and Cons that I found during the 30-days.